knative/docs/docs/eventing/sugar/README.md

 ## Automatic Trigger Creation

-The Sugar Controller can also watch for any resource that conforms to the duck type "Addressable", see [the defintion](TODO: add a link for Addressable definition) or the [Discovery](TODO: link to the discovery documentation) ClusterDuckType [addressables.duck.knative.dev](https://github.com/knative-sandbox/discovery/blob/master/config/knative/addressables.duck.knative.dev.yaml).
+The Sugar Controller can also watch for any resource that conforms to the duck type "Addressable", see [the definition](TODO: add a link for Addressable definition) or the [Discovery](TODO: link to the discovery documentation) ClusterDuckType [addressables.duck.knative.dev](https://github.com/knative-sandbox/discovery/blob/master/config/knative/addressables.duck.knative.dev.yaml).